 - Understand MIME types – Understand the different supported MIME types and their implications.
 Choose the appropriate format for your digital asset to ensure optimal editing and rendering.
 See Supported formats.

-- Iterate with Opal – Do not anticipate a perfect result on the first try.
+- Iterate with Opal – Do not expect a perfect result on the first try.
 Use Opal as an iterative partner, refining your requests and building upon previous outputs to achieve your desired outcome.

 Next steps